 If you only visit one, go to The MET.
 It’s enormous, so you’ll need half a day.
 After that our favorite is the 9/11 Museum.
 It’s harrowing but the timeline room is amazing and they’ve done a superb job at making the significance of it all hit home.

-You can go to natural history museums in a lot of places so maybe skip this one (we prefer the one in London anyway).
-Ellis Island is great, Intrepid works well if you’re traveling with kids, military or history buffs, and the transit museum is very unique to NYC.
+You can go to natural history museums in a lot of travel destinations so maybe skip this one (we prefer the one in London anyway).
+Ellis Island is great, Intrepid works well if you’re traveling with kids, military or history buffs, and the Transit Museum is unique to NYC.

 Brooklyn Bridge

-If you asked us what’s the single best thing to do in NYC?
-We’d say walking across the Brooklyn Bridge at sunset and night.
+If you asked us what’s the single best thing to do in NYC, we’d say walking across the Brooklyn Bridge at sunset and night.
 It’s free, it’s awesome and it has some of the best Lower Manhattan skyline views in the city.
-There’s a perpetual feel good buzz in the air and everyone’s taking fun photos of each other.
+We’ve done it at least 10 times and there’s always a perpetual feel good buzz in the air, so don’t miss it.

-Sunset is the busiest time to walk the pedestrian only path across the East River.
-Conversely, it’s quietest at dawn.
-If you’re interested in photography, we highly recommend you go to Pier 17 or walk across Brooklyn Bridge at sunrise.
-We got some amazing photos from our sunrise walk across the bridge with nobody else around.
+Sunset is the busiest time to walk the Brooklyn Bridge, so if you’d rather do in peace and quiet we recommend walking across Brooklyn Bridge at sunrise instead.
+We got some amazing photos of the bridge from Pier 17 before walking across the bridge with nobody else around at dawn.

 Central Park

-Without question, Central Park is the green space you should prioritize when you visit NYC.
-It’s not just a place locals walk the dog, run or take a bike ride.
-It’s got plenty of great tourist spots that you’ll have seen in famous movies over the decades.
-We’ve been so many times, but we always go back any time we’re in the city.
-It’s free, easy and photogenic, so what’s not to like?
+Without question, Central Park is the green space you should prioritize on your NYC vacation.
+It’s not just a place locals walk the dog, run or take a bike ride!
+There’s a bunch of unmissable places to visit in Central Park that you’ll have seen in famous movies over the decades.
+We’ve been so many times, but we always go back any time we’re in the city because it’s free, easy and photogenic, so what’s not to like?

 Our favorite thing about Central Park is how it changes over the course of a year.
 We’ve seen cherry blossoms in spring, emerald greens in summer, stunning foliage in fall and a brilliant white snowy wonderland in winter.
 But the park is massive, so how do you know where to go?